Clinical Pharmacology for Vfend

 Pharmacogenomics

 CYP2C19, significantly involved in the metabolism of voriconazole, exhibits genetic polymorphism.
 Approximately 15-20% of Asian populations may be expected to be poor metabolizers.
 For Caucasians and Blacks, the prevalence of poor metabolizers is 3-5%.
 Studies conducted in Caucasian and Japanese healthy subjects have shown that poor metabolizers have, on average, 4-fold higher voriconazole exposure (AUCτ) than their homozygous extensive metabolizer counterparts.
-Subjects who are heterozygous extensive metabolizers have, on average, 2-fold higher voriconazole exposure than their homozygous extensive metabolizer counterparts [see Pharmacokinetics].
+Subjects who are heterozygous extensive metabolizers have, on average, 2-fold higher voriconazole exposure than their homozygous extensive metabolizer counterparts [see CLINICAL PHARMACOLOGY].

 Clinical Studies